Paul Kim (pianist): Beethoven

-Kim is currently in the midst of a multi-volume recording series of the complete cycle of Beethoven's Nine Symphonies in his original transcriptions for the piano.
-The first volume, the Ninth Symphony (in an arrangement for two pianos), was recorded with his son Matthew and released in 2008 by Centaur Records.
+Of particular importance are Kim's original solo piano transcriptions of Beethoven's nine symphonies, which he has also recorded.
+The first volume, the Ninth Symphony (in an arrangement for two pianos), was recorded with his son Matthew and released in 2008.
+These transcriptions stand in contrast to those written by Franz Liszt during the nineteenth century.
+While admired by many pianists, Liszt's arrangements have also been criticized for the ostentatious virtuoso effects and divergence from Beethoven's original intent.
+Kim's transcriptions closely follow the composer's original orchestral score, in both notes and manners of expression.
+Through the systematic study of Beethoven's piano writing style, Kim sought to invoke Beethoven's piano idiom in his transcription of the symphonies.
+He holds to the notion that Beethoven's orchestral writing is an extension of the pianistic.

+The entire project was completed in 2020, in commemoration of the 250th anniversary of Beethoven's birth.

 Victim of Fraud

 In 2007, it was revealed that Kim was among the classical pianists victimized by the recording scandal of Joyce Hatto.
 It was discovered that Hatto's recording of Messiaen's Vingt regards sur l'Enfant-Jésus was in fact Kim's recording of the same released by Centaur Records in 2002.
 A 2009 documentary film produced by Susannah Price in the UK entitled The Great Piano Scam investigated the fraud scheme and its impact on the world of classical music and the artists who were victimized.